gypsydave5/cv/cv.md

 ### Languages

--   Used in production: Kotlin, JavaScript/TypeScript, Groovy, Ruby, Go
+-   Used in production: Kotlin, JavaScript/TypeScript, Groovy, Ruby, Go, Java
 -   Used outside of work: Common Lisp, Scheme, Racket, OCaml, Smalltalk

 ## *Other Employment*